UBC Okanagan Gallery

-As a university gallery, managed and located within the Faculty of Creative and Critical Studies, the UBC Okanagan Gallery is committed to a research mandate realized through: research-creation, exhibitions, performance, publications, permanent collection and acquisitions, curatorial studies and community-engaged programs, in the field of creative and critical studies.
+As a university gallery, managed within the Faculty of Creative and Critical Studies, UBC Okanagan Gallery is committed to a research mandate realized through: exhibitions, artist residencies, performances, artist talks, workshops, publications, permanent art collection management, commissions, acquisitions, and community-engaged programs in the field of visual arts.

-The University of British Columbia Okanagan Gallery was formed as an umbrella institution to manage the FINA Gallery, Public Art Collection and the new downtown gallery space (expected opening in 2025).
+UBC Okanagan Gallery was formed as an umbrella institution in 2020 to manage the professional programming of the FINA Gallery, the Indigenous Art Intensive, the Public Art Collection and the forthcoming professional gallery space in downtown Kelowna in 2025.